gitezri/Secure-WordPress/README.md

 	$ wp core version
 	4.5.2

-****Remember, all these commands are being ran via a super encrypted SSH tunnel.
+****Remember, all these commands are being ran-through a super encrypted SSH tunnel.

 ## Pressing Issue # 2: The WordPress Application is Very Insecure by Nature.